 The Founder’s Story

-In 1991, Elspeth Pope, recently retired as a professor in library and information science, met Dr. Melissa Hardie, director of the Hypatia Trust in Cornwall, England.
-Melissa and her husband, Dr. Philip Budden, had created the Hypatia Trust, a library of published and personal documentation of the achievements of hundreds of creative women.
-Their collection of more than 15,000 items was housed in a fine building, in the garden next to their home.
+That year she went to England and met Dr. Melissa Hardie, visiting her home in Cornwall and learned about the Hypatia Trust, which Melissa and her husband, Dr. Philip Budden, had founded to promote the achievements of women.
+Hypatia Trust holds a collection of over 15,000 published and personal documentation of the achievements of hundreds of creative women.
 Their work – and Hypatia’s story planted the seed that grew into the dream that became the reality of Hypatia-in-the-Woods.